PlatyPrograms/DnD-Combat-Tracker/README.md

 - `kill` or `remove`: prompts for a target, and slates it for death.
 Upon progressing to the next turn, it will be killed and removed from the table.
 - `add status` or `stat`: prompts for a target, status, and duration.
 For infinite duration, enter `-`.
 Statuses with finite durations will tick down each time it is the creature's turn. *NOTE:* does not work for PCs.
 - `remove status` or `unstat`: prompts for a target and a status.
 Removes the status immediately from the target.

+### Upcoming Features

+Bug fixes, as necessary; no features planned.